Timeless Design Elements in Classic Yachts

 Exterior Decks: Rituals of Life at Sea

-One of the reasons classic yachts continue to resonate so strongly with experienced owners from the United States, Canada, the United Kingdom, Germany, France, Italy, Spain, the Netherlands, and beyond is their emphasis on well-defined exterior decks that support the rituals of life at sea.
-Rather than dispersing guests across multiple fragmented terraces and beach clubs, classic designs tend to concentrate activity in a few key zones: a generous aft deck for dining and lounging, a protected bridge deck or Portuguese bridge for observation, and a foredeck that can be used for sunbathing, tender operations, or quiet contemplation.
+One of the reasons classic yachts continue to resonate so strongly with experienced owners and charterers from the United States, Canada, the United Kingdom, Germany, France, Italy, Spain, the Netherlands, Switzerland, Norway, Sweden, Denmark, and beyond is their emphasis on well-defined exterior decks that support the rituals of life at sea.
+Rather than dispersing guests across multiple fragmented terraces, beach clubs, and fold-out platforms, classic designs tend to concentrate activity in a few clearly articulated zones: a generous aft deck for dining and lounging, a protected bridge deck or Portuguese bridge for observation and informal gatherings, and a foredeck that can be used for sunbathing, tender operations, or quiet contemplation during passages.

 The Role of Color, Texture, and Light